-# Gesture system
+# Gesture System

-In business development, we often need to listen to nodes touch Event that handles drag and drop and zoom related logic.
-Because Skyline Using a two-thread architecture, in such interactive animation, there will be a large asynchronous delay, which can be referred to wxs Responding to Events。
+In business development, we often need to listen to the nodetouchevent, and handle the drag-and-zoom logic.BecauseSkylineuses a dual-threaded architecture, there is a large asynchronous latency when performing such interactive animations, which can be referenced to wxs responding to events .

-Skyline in wxs The code runs on the JS Thread, while events are generated in the UI Thread.
-Therefore, wxs animation Performance has been reduced, in order to improve the effect of the interactive experience of the Mini Program, we have built a number of gesture components.
+Skyline``wxsCode runs in theJSthread, and events are generated in theUIThreads, sowxs animationperformance is reduced.
+To improve the effect of the Weixin Mini Program interactive experience, we built a number of gesture components.
 The advantages of using gesture components include

-# Effect display
+# Effects display

-# Gesture component
+# Gesture Component

-| Component name | Trigger timing |
+| Component Name | Trigger timing |

 |---|---|

-<tap-gesture-handler> | Triggered when clicked |
+| `` | Triggered when you click |

-<double-tap-gesture-handler> | Triggered when double-click |
+| `` | Triggered when double-clicking |

-<force-press-gesture-handler> | iPhone Equipment re-triggered on time |
+| `` | The iPhone device is triggered again on time |

-<vertical-drag-gesture-handler> | Triggered when longitudinal sliding |
+| `` | Triggered when sliding vertically |

-<horizontal-drag-gesture-handler > | Triggered when lateral sliding |
+| `` | Triggered when swiping laterally |

-<long-press-gesture-handler> | Long time trigger |
+| `` | Long time triggers |

 # Working principle

-- When swiping horizontally across the screen,
+- When swiping laterally across the screen, the

 <vertical-drag-gesture-handler>